 Penguins on South Georgia Island

 In addition to large colonies of King penguins there are said to be three million breeding pairs of macaroni penguins, that being the largest population in the world.

 If you love wildlife South Georgia Island offers a wide range of photography opportunities.
 Other wildlife, accessible to group tours on south georgian islands includes the following:

 Whaling and the harvesting of large numbers of seals took place for over one hundred years on South Georgia Island.

-Visiting these sites will be educational and will also add variety to your photography adventures on the island.
+Visiting these now abandoned Whaling stations will be educational, emotional and will add variety to your photography adventures on the island.

 How To Get To South Georgia Island